Charles K. Eagle: Death

-Eagle's wife, Tecla (or Thecla) Jensen, suffered a nervous breakdown during their time at the Briarcliffe.
-On the morning of September 2, 1928, Eagle, who had been battling a three-week attack of insomnia, committed suicide in the gymnasium of the apartment.
+Eagle's second wife, Tecla, suffered a nervous breakdown during their time at the Briarcliffe.
+On the morning of September 2, 1928, 51-year-old Eagle, who had been battling a three-week attack of insomnia, committed suicide in the gymnasium of the apartment.
 He used one of his hunting weapons, a "double-barreled rifle of .44 calibre, surmounted by a barrel of .22 calibre", shooting himself in the right temple.
 His body was found by his wife's nurse.
 He had sold the property one month earlier.
-When his will was probated, his estate had been hit by the Wall Street Crash of 1929, for what was once worth $3.9 million was now worth $141,000.
+When his will was probated, his estate had been hit by the Wall Street crash of 1929, for what was once worth $3.9 million was now worth $141,000.
 At the time of his death, he owed $3 million to Chase Bank, due in two months.